amrfarid140/webrtc-android-codelab/README.md

 The signalling server then sends this "offer" to (B).

-(B) recieves the offer and it will create an SDP of it's own and send it back to the signalling server.
+(B) receives the offer and it will create an SDP of its own and send it back to the signalling server.
 We will call it "answer".

 The signalling server then send this "answer" to (A).